ZacBlanco/hwx-tutorials/2-3-current/tutorials/hello-world-an-introduction-to-hive-and-pig/to-markdown-hello-world.md

 <td>**NOTE**  ![sign](http://hortonworks.com/wp-content/uploads/2015/07/sign.png)</td>

-<td>A few additional commands to explore tables:show tables;List the tables created in the database by looking up the list of tables from the metadata stored in HCatalogdescribe _table_name_;Provides a list of columns for a particular table (ie describe geolocation_stage;)show create _table_name_;Provides the DDL to recreate a table (ie show create table geolocation_stage;)</td>
+<td>A few additional commands to explore tables: show tables;List the tables created in the database by looking up the list of tables from the metadata stored in HCatalogdescribe _table_name_;Provides a list of columns for a particular table (ie describe geolocation_stage;)show create _table_name_;Provides the DDL to recreate a table (ie show create table geolocation_stage;)</td>

 </tr>